City-of-Turku/rw-client/README.md

 ## Building

-* Linux environment (not tested on OS X/Windows, but should work)
+* Linux environment (Windows or macOS should work too)
-* Qt 5.12.4 or later
+* Qt 5.12.7 or later
 * Android SDK & NDK

 ## Kits

-Configure the project to use Desktop 5.12.4 & Android armv7/aarch64/x86 5.12.4 Qt kits.
+Configure the project to use Desktop 5.12.7 & Android armv7/aarch64/x86 5.12.7 Qt kits.

-The source tree contains a pre-built OpenSSL 1.1.1 for armv7 and aarch64 Android that needs to be included when packaged for https connections to work.
+The source tree contains a pre-built OpenSSL 1.1.1 for armv7 and aarch64 Android that needs to be included when packaged for secure https connections to work.

 ## Debug build